MP3 Audio Clip ( 10 min 51 sec ) PAO update

 131:24:01 Bean: Don't hurry.
 Let me get my CB (garbled under Pete).

 [The next step is to verify the circuit breaker configuration on the panels on both sides of the cabin.
-In the following transmission, Pete is talking himself through his circuit breaker panel ( CB(11) ), comparing the breaker configuration with a cue card identical to checklist page Sur-22.
+In the following transmission, Pete is talking himself through his circuit breaker panel ( CB(11) ), comparing the breaker configuration with a cue card identical to checklist page Sur-22 (re-drafted by Thomas Schwagmeier).
 He starts on the bottom row.
 Note that the number printed to the right of each row is the number of breakers in the row that should be open.
 The open breakers are indicated by white dots, the closed breakers by black dots.
 His progress through the panel is a little hard to follow because he doesn't verbalize every check breaker or group of checked breakers.
-Note that his initial "One in, one out" only makes sense if he is starting the first row from the right.]131:24:05 Conrad: I got my CB's real quick.
-(Pause) Row 1: One, in.
-One, out.
-(Pause, jumping the next breaker) One, out; three, in; one out.
-Those are in. (at the left end of both rows 1 and 2) (Pause as he checks rightward along row 2) (Suit) fan 1 is out (the breaker in the second row marked with a star in the diagram), Cabin fan 1 is out.
+Note that his initial "One ‘in', one ‘out'" only makes sense if he is starting the first row (on the bottom of the diagram) from the right.
+Al's circuit-breaker panel is CB(16) and his changes are indicated on Sur-23.]131:24:05 Conrad: I got my CBs real quick.
+(Pause) Row 1: One, 'in'.
+One, 'out'.
+(Pause, jumping the next open breaker) One, 'out'; three, 'in'; one 'out'.
+Those (the last three at the left end of row 1) are 'in' .
+(Pause as he checks rightward from the left end along row 2) (Suit) fan 1 is 'out' (the breaker in the second row marked with a star in the diagrammeaning that he is to open the breaker), Cabin fan 1 is 'out'.
 Glycol Auto Transfer is all in.
-(The next three) out.
-(Skipping the two 'out' PGNS breakers) And (finishing row 2) out.
-(Moving up to row 3, working from the right end) Two, in.
-All the way out to Sig(nal) Conditioner.
+(The next three) 'out'.
+(Skipping the two 'in' PGNS breakers) And (the last breaker on the right end of row 2) 'out'.
+(Moving up to row 3, working from the right end) Two, 'in'.
+All the way out to Sig(nal) Conditioner (which is 'in').
 Next four out.
-(Garbled) standby (in, and the last breaker at the left end of row 3) out.
-(Now on row 4) All out but Mission Timer.
+(Garbled, but he is looking at the Rendezvous Radar Standby breaker which is 'in', and the last breaker at the left end of row 3) 'out'.
+(Now on row 4) All 'out' but Mission Timer.
 Hey, these guards are really good.

-[During Apollo 11, Buzz broke off a circuit breaker with a corner of his PLSS and, for Apollo 12, guards were added to reduce the chances of either another broken breaker or of an out breaker being pushed in.]131:24:49 Conrad: Three out (garbled).
+[During Apollo 11, Buzz broke off a circuit breaker with a corner of his PLSS and, for Apollo 12, guards were added to reduce the chances of either another broken breaker or of an ‘out' breaker being pushed ‘in'.
+A comparison between details from Apollo 11 LM inspection photo and Apollo 12 LM Close-out photo LM6-co07 illustrate differences between the circuit-breaker guards in the two spacecraft.
+Only the guard labelled 'c', appears not to have been modified.]131:24:49 Conrad: (checking the top row) Three ‘out' (garbled).
 Okay; that's it.

 131:24:58 Bean: Okay.
 Same here.
 They all look good.